 Although emotion and feeling are related, they are not exactly the same.

-- Emotion includes bodily reactions and behavior
+- Emotion in psychology includes bodily reactions and behavior

 - Feeling is the personal experience of emotion